Notice of Intimation for Home Loan: What is it and Why is it Important?

 Recent Index 2 copies

-Notice Of Intimation regarding mortgage Must be presented through deposit of title deed with Rs.
+Notice of Intimation regarding mortgage Must be presented through deposit of title deed with Rs.
 100 stamp paper or franking and Rs.
 300 in addition to handling fees.
 The “Notice of Intimation” must be signed by a bank representative with self-attested identification.

 Original letter from the bank It should include the routing information